bedroom

 Cozy guest bedroom ideas feel more polished when blackout curtains hide behind a soft sheer layer.
 A double track keeps the panels clean and easy to slide.
 Choose a warm white sheer for daytime glow and a neutral blackout for sleep.
 Keep the track within 2 inches of the ceiling for height.
 The double layer looks finished even in a small room.

-Cozy guest bedroom ideas help visitors feel cared for with simple, thoughtful upgrades.
-This guide focuses on soft textures, warm light, and practical comfort details that make a welcoming guest room feel effortless.
-Use the ideas to refresh a spare bedroom or make a multipurpose space more inviting..
-Sheer-and-blackout double curtain track
+Cozy guest bedroom ideas help visitors feel cared for with simple, thoughtful upgrades that work in apartments and small spaces alike.
+This guide covers soft textures, warm lighting, and practical comfort details that make a welcoming guest room feel effortless, even on a budget.
+Whether you want to refresh a spare bedroom or make a multipurpose room more inviting for overnight guests, these renter-friendly ideas keep setup easy and results impressive..
+Double curtain track with sheer and blacko

 Prompt: Nature documentary capture on Hasselblad X2D 100C with XCD 90V lens at f/4.
 Hyper-realistic 3/4 view of double curtain track with sheer and blackout panels by a bed.
 Materials: linen sheer, woven blackout fabric, matte white track, cotton bedding.
 Warm low diffused window light, creamy whites with warm gray accents.
 Mood: soft, calm, restful.
 Shallow depth of field with sharp product detail.
 Balanced minimalist composition, soft shadows, visible room context.
 No text, no logos, no watermarks, high contrast on textures.
 Negative prompt: blurry, deformed, extra objects, overexposed, underexposed, cluttered background, text, watermark, lowres, artifacts.
 Steps: 12, CFG: 1.4, Resolution: 768x1024.